Board of Directors Biographies

 Blair Ross, Chair of the Board

-Blair Ross, Board Chair (Chair, Audit and Finance Committee), of Regina, Saskatchewan is co-founder of SRG Security Resource Group Inc., a Saskatchewan-based security firm providing investigation, security patrol, 24 CCTV real-time monitoring and information technology security services across Western Canada.
+Blair Ross, Board Chair, of Regina, Saskatchewan is co-founder of SRG Security Resource Group Inc., a Saskatchewan-based security firm providing investigation, security patrol, 24 CCTV real-time monitoring and information technology security services across Western Canada.
 Mr. Ross has over 25 years of experience in business with the majority of his experience gained in the private security industry.
 In those 25 years, he has built and managed security operations from the ground up.
 He has managed the security personnel at large scale events (e.g. the Pan American Games in Winnipeg) across Western Canada.
 A recipient of an Honourary Lifetime Big Brother award for his volunteer commitment, Mr. Ross has co-chaired the CTV Sandra Schmirler Charity Golf Classic.
 Currently, Mr. Ross serves as chair of the Hospitals of Regina Foundation.